FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 | PS512        | RSASSA-PSS using SHA-512 and MGF1 with SHA-512 | Optional |
 | none         | No digital signature or MAC performed | Optional |

-This table is drawn from from RFC 7518.
+This table is drawn from RFC 7518.
 As only HS256 is required to be compliant with the spec, consult the software or library used to create JWTs for details on supported algorithms.

 Other metadata is also stored in this part of the token.
 The `typ` header indicates the type of the JWT.
 In this case, the value is `JWT`, but other values are valid.
 For instance, if the JWT conforms to RFC 9068, it may have the value `at+JWT` indicating it is an access token.